zinchse/ts-is-fresh/docs/text/algorithm.rst

 characteristics from the time series data, enabling us to derive meaningful statistical features for further analysis and modeling.

+This part is solved with the :func:`extraction_utils.bcv_extract_features` ans `tsfresh` lib.

-After that, **using statistical criteria**, we will select among the constructed features only those that have great statistical significance in predicting the target value.
-This will allow us to narrow the dimensionality of the feature space for the first time (in practice, from  800 to 100 features).
+**Statistical selection.** After that, using statistical criteria, we will select among the constructed features only those that have great statistical significance in predicting the target value.
+This will allow us to narrow the dimensionality of the feature space for the first time (in practice, from  `800` to `100` features).
+Here we can group the features with similar names under the assumption that such features are correlated.

-This part is solved with the function :func:`extraction_utils.bcv_extract_features`.

-Since there are quite a lot of features selected by statistical methods, it was decided to get the feature importance and select the features with the highest values with the help of ``XGBR`` models.

-**Selection of uncorrelated features.**
+Only one best representative feature was left from each group.

+Statistical significance is obtained using method :func:`selection_utils.get_stats`

-Note that we cannot use feature importance right away - we may have **highly correlated features**.
-The importance will be evenly distributed between such features, and we can randomly discard them.
-Since ``tsfresh`` computes a large number of similar features with different hyperparameters, we are bound to have correlated features!
-To combat this, we factorize all the features into the functions from which they were derived.
+**Feature factorization.** Since there are quite a lot of features selected by statistical methods, it was decided to add feature importance selection.
+But we can't do that, because that our features may be *strongly correlated features*, in which case their significance may be wrong.
+Since ``tsfresh`` computes a large number of similar features with different hyperparameters, we need to find correlated ones.
+To do it, we *factorize* all the features into the functions from which they were derived.
 And within each class we leave only the representative with the highest ``p_value``.
 After that we will count feature importance on the remaining representatives.

-Statistical significance is obtained using method :func:`selection_utils.get_stats`, and the selection of the best uncorrelated features using :func:`selection_utils.stats_select_features`.
+The selection of the best uncorrelated features is obtained using :func:`selection_utils.stats_select_features`.

-**Importance based selection.**

-On the selected uncorrelated features, we will train several ``XGBR`` models.
+**Importance based selection.** On the selected uncorrelated features, we will train several ``XGBR`` models.
 Then for each of them we will count 6 types of feature importance (including ``shap`` values).
 By normalizing and averaging the obtained values, we can rank the features according to their importance.
-By selecting features whose total importance reaches ``80%``, we get the **final set**!
+By selecting features whose total importance reaches ``80%``, we get the *final* set*!

 This part is solved with the functions :func:`selection_utils.get_importance`, :func:`selection_utils.importance_select_features`.